martindilling/PetWars/README.md

 ## Tests

-No tests for this yet, as it was thought of as an experiementø
+No tests for this yet, as it was thought of as an experiement.